deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE_CONFIGURE.md

   enabled: false
 ```

-You can view the list of custom resources `ModuleConfig`, the status (enabled/disabled) and the status of the corresponding modules using the command `kubectl get moduleconfigs`:
+You can view the list of `ModuleConfig` custom resources and the states of the corresponding modules (enabled/disabled) as well as their statuses using the `kubectl get moduleconfigs` command:

 ```shell
 $ kubectl get moduleconfigs